Do you struggle with anxiety, stress or feeling never good enough?

 Stress, burnout and low energy

-In body-psych coaching sessions, I teach you how to reactivate your relaxation response.
-We talk through situations that are creating stress, and how you react to them.
-Combing talking with body attention, as well as exercises in mindfulness, breathing and movement, I teach you to notice your stress on a body level, and then to find various ways to shift out of this state.
-This has a feedback effect on your whole system, and can help you to reinstall the rhythms of being active and passive that you need to stay physically and psychologically healthy.more on how i work with stress
+I teach my clients to reactivate their relaxation response.
+Combining talking with body attention, mindfulness, breathing and movement, I teach them to notice stress on a physical level, and then to find various ways to shift out of this state.
+This has a feedback effect on your whole system, and can help you to reinstall the rhythms of being active and passive that you need to stay physically and psychologically healthy.

 Pain, tension, headaches and digestive problems